andrewfrueh/Texture-Brushes/README.md

 ## The Blender add-on
 I've also created an add-on for Blender that lets you import a bunch of images (like the texture brushes) as textures.
-I used the imfamous "import images as planes" add-on for reference.
+I used the imfamous "import images as planes" add-on (which is now the internal feature "Add -> Image -> Mesh Plane") for reference.

 https://docs.blender.org/manual/en/latest/addons/import_export/images_as_planes.html